 Since the Key Type field is an octet, the Standard does need to indicate that values above 3 are reserved, and this is missing.
 Once that statement is added, it is not useful to maintain the explicit mention that the value 0 is also reserved, it can just be an “other value”.

-To be sure what “other values” are being referenced, the added sentence should be clearly connected to the Key Type field, and the existing numbered list, and the meaning (that is, undefined) for the FILS Public Key field needs to be explicitly discussed.
+To be sure what “other values” are being referenced, the added sentence should be clearly connected to the Key Type field and the existing numbered list, and the meaning (that is, undefined) for the FILS Public Key field needs to be explicitly discussed.

 Suggest two alternatives (do we have editorial guidelines on a preferred style, or does the TG have an opinion – straw poll?):